If tax breaks were repealed, the Treasury would get more revenue and the deficit would be smaller.

 And both Obama and House Budget Committee chairman Paul Ryan have voiced support for tax simplification.
 Obama specifically cites it as one path to deficit reduction: “It’s important that we look at our tax code and find a way to work together to not only simplify and make the tax system fairer, but also that we use it as a tool to help us achieve our deficit targets.”

 Budget deficit hawks are waiting to see if the bipartisan Gang of Six senators will devise a deficit-shrinking plan and whether tax simplification will be part of their plan.
-But Thursday’s Finance Committee hearing isn't likely to provide many hints.
+B ut Thursday’s Finance Committee hearing didn not provide many hints.

-Instead, what is happening is a familiar Capitol Hill ritual: grilling the heads of Chevron, Exxon Mobil and other energy companies, demanding that they explain why their firms and shareholders enjoy tax preferences at a time when oil prices are high and profits are robust.
+Instead, what was happening was a familiar Capitol Hill ritual: grilling energy company CEO's, demanding that they explain why their firms and shareholders enjoy tax preferences at a time when oil prices are high and profits are robust.

 - Eliminating the domestic manufacturing deduction for oil and gas firms